Dynamic sparse graphs with overlapping communities: Experiments

 \subsubsection{Sparse network with overlapping communities (SNetOC) at each week}

 {We run SNetOC at each timestep with $p=4$.
 As expected, the posterior predictive degree distribution is good.
 There is a meaningful recovery of communities, but the model cannot track their evolution, since we have to estimate $T$ different models.
 For example the words \textit{war, Bush, terrorism, US} are throughout in community `Afghanistan' and do not belong to `political' as they do under our model (for $t=1,2,3$).
 This shows that there is no meaningful mixing between these two communities.
-Similarly, there is less mixing between `security' and `anthrax' as the words \textit{anthrax, health, letter} are affiliated with `anthrax' but they do not pick up a `security' component as they do in our case.} The pie plots of the words are found in Section~\ref{sec:D} of the Supplementary.
+Similarly, there is less mixing between `security' and `anthrax' as the words \textit{anthrax, health, letter} are affiliated with `anthrax' but they do not pick up a `security' component as they do in our case.} The pie plots of the words are found in Section B3 of the Supplementary.
 The sankey plot is shown in Figure \ref{fig:sankey_plot_reuters_tode}.
 It is evident that $p=4$ is not the best choice.
 Indeed at week 1 there are only 3 communities, one of which (`political') contains only 5 words, of which only 2 (\textit{foreign} and \textit{minister}) survive over the subsequent weeks.
 The vast majority of words belongs to the `attack' community, which in the first 2-3 weeks is about the WTC attack.

 The rest of the words are in `Afghanistan', which has a broader meaning than it had with our dynamic proposal, including words from the sphere of Taliban, terrorism, war, US (\textit{United States, Bush, national}) and the political/financial worlds (\textit{security, financial, coalition}).
 As time evolves, `Afghanistan' and `attack' tend to shrink and new communities arise, such as `security' and `anthrax'. `Security' is a combination of national security coming from the attack to Afghanistan (\textit{Taliban, foreign, Kabul, Kandahar, national, Pentagon}), airport security (\textit{airport, plane}) and health security (\textit{hospital}).
 In the last two weeks, again the results seem to suggest that $p=3$ or $p=2$ would provide a better fit.

 Overall, SNetOC on the aggregated data from all timesteps provides interesting results for $p=5$, but these do not carry out to similarly interpretable results when we separate the timesteps.
 It is evident that our proposal, which takes into account time dynamics, is able to better represent the evolution of communities through different meanings across timesteps.
 For example, through a semantic change of `attack' from WTC to the attack to Afghanistan, or the change of `security' from airport security to national security and then health security.
 With SNetOC, the `attack' community loses strength over time, and `security' appears in a weaker form (less words and without a clear semantic change, on the contrary a mix of concepts from the beginning).